dbohdan/ferripaste/README.md

 ## Installation

-1. Install the dependencies: Go, a CLI password manager (optional), and ExifTool (optional)
+1. Install the dependencies: Go and, optionally, a CLI password manager
 2. Install Ferripaste:

 ```shell